MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 ========== Rebuild All: 6 succeeded, 0 failed, 0 skipped ==========
 {% endhighlight %}

 This is basically like building the solution in Visual Studio and copying the `Output` panel.
-However, that's it.
-I guess this isn't enough for us.
+However, that's all you have.
+I guess it isn't enough for us!

-In the previous post I mentioned Visual Studio Extensions use a SDK that lets you hook to MSBuild events and perform your own logic.
+In the previous post I mentioned Visual Studio Extensions use an SDK that lets you hook to MSBuild events and perform your own logic.
 That means Visual Studio is using MSBuild under the hood, doesn't it?

 Let's try to build our solution with MSBuild directly (again, within Visual Studio's Developer Command Prompt):